lindbrook/packageRank/README.md

     Warning message:
     2020-12-31 log arrives in appox.
 19 hours at 02 Jan 04:00 AEDT.
 Using last available!

-Second, to help you remember when logs are posted in your locale, there’s `logPostInfo()`.
-At the time it’s run, it gives you the date of the latest available log along with the local and UTC time when that log should b posted to RStudio’s server.
+Second, to help you check/remember when logs are posted in your location, there’s `logPostInfo()`.
+At the time it’s run, it gives you the date of the latest available log along with the local and UTC time when that log should be posted to RStudio’s server.

 Here’s what you’d see in Honoloulu: